+where $L_A(r,G)$ denotes the minimum normalized communication load for a realization $G$ of $\mathcal{G}$ for a given subgraph and Reduce allocation tuple $A\in \mathcal{A}(r)$.
+The normalization is with respect to the total size of all the intermediate values corresponding to a fully connected graph with same number of vertices.
+Further details are deferred to Section \ref{sec:setting}, where we describe our problem formulation in detail.

+For two popular random graph models, Erdös-Rényi model and power law model, we prove that our proposed coded scheme asymptotically achieves an inverse-linear trade-off between computation load in the Map phase and average normalized communication load in the Shuffle phase.
+Furthermore, for the Erdös-Rényi model, we develop an information-theoretic converse for the average communication load given a computation load of $r$.
+Using the asymptotic achievability result, we prove that the converse for the Erdös-Rényi model is asymptotically tight, thus proving the asymptotic optimality of our proposed coded scheme.
+Specifically, for a given computation load $r$, we show that the minimum average normalized communication load is as follows:

+where $p$ is the edge probability in the Erdös-Rényi model of size $n$, and $K$ denotes the number of servers.

-We demonstrate via numerical results that our coded scheme for ER graph achieves near optimal average communication load for finite $n$ and provides a gain of (almost) $r$ in comparison to a baseline uncoded scheme described later.
-Furthermore, we implement the PageRank algorithm over Amazon EC2 machines using both artificial as well as real-world graphs, and demonstrate how our proposed scheme can be applied in practice.
-Fig. \ref{fig:intro} illustrates the results of our experiments over the baseline approach for a social network webgraph Marker Cafe Dataset \cite{markercafe}.
-As demonstrated in Fig. \ref{fig:intro}, our proposed scheme achieves a speedup of $43.4\%$ over the naive MapReduce implementation and a speedup of $25.5\%$ over the single machine implementation.
-The details of implementation are provided in Section \ref{sec:expe}.
+To illustrate the benefits of our proposed coded scheme in practice, we demonstrate via simulation results that even for the Erdös-Rényi model with finite $n$, our proposed coded scheme achieves an average communication load which is within a small gap from the information-theoretic lower bound.
+Furthermore, it provides a gain of (almost) $r$ in comparison to the baseline scheme with uncoded Shuffling.
+Additionally, we implement the PageRank algorithm over Amazon EC2 servers using artificial as well as real-world graphs, demonstrating how our proposed coded scheme can be applied in practice.
+Fig. \ref{fig:intro} illustrates the results of our experiments over the conventional PageRank approach ($r=1$) for a social network webgraph Marker Cafe Dataset~\cite{markercafe}.
+As demonstrated in Fig. \ref{fig:intro}, our proposed coded scheme achieves a speedup of up to $43.4\%$ over the conventional PageRank implementation and a speedup of $25.5\%$ over the single server implementation.
+The details of the implementation are provided in Section \ref{sec:expe}.